lragudo/queer-christian-64ba3/src/pages/queerchristian.md

           *   Lorem ipsum

           *   dolor sit amet
-      - question: What are the passages on homosexuality in the Bible?
+      - question: What is a Christian?
         answer: >-
           ## Lorem ipsum